eshaan7/Flask-Shell2HTTP/README.md

 Read the [Quickstart](https://flask-shell2http.readthedocs.io/en/stable/Quickstart.html)
 from the [documentation](https://flask-shell2http.readthedocs.io/) to get started!

+I highly recommend the [Examples](https://flask-shell2http.readthedocs.io/en/stable/Examples.html) section.

 ## Why?

-This was initially made to integrate various command-line tools easily with [IntelOwl](https://github.com/intelowlproject/IntelOwl).
+This was initially made to integrate various command-line tools easily with [Intel Owl](https://github.com/intelowlproject/IntelOwl), which I am working on as part of Google Summer of Code.